Birdwatching Tour in the Highlands of Western Bolivia

 From La Paz we will explore two more sights in the coming days: Lake Titicaca to the north and the Yungas valleys to the east across the Andes.

-High altitude birding: Lake Titicaca, Altiplano and Sorata valley on the slopes of Illampu mountain in the Royal Cordillera.
+High altitude birding: Lake Titicaca, Altiplano and Sorata valley on the slopes of Mt Illampu in the Royal Cordillera.

 Star species: Titicaca Grebe, Black-hooded Sunbeam, Berlepsch’s Canastero